Skip to content

 set auto False

-# You'll be prompted before potentially noisy operations
+# You'll be prompted before potentially noisy operations and most key decisions

 Lab/CTF Environments